 Selling and marketing your ex local authority property

-We will require you to market the property solely to local people for eight weeks before we will consider an application for consent to sell it to a person who doesn’t automatically qualify for it.
-This is to allow local people more time to buy or let these properties before they can be offered for sale or let in the open market.
+We require you to market the property to local people for eight weeks before we will consider an application for consent to sell it to a person who doesn’t automatically qualify for it.
+This is to allow local people more time to make arrangements to buy or let these properties before they can be offered for sale or let in the open market.

 1. Tell your estate agent about the restriction

 Details of the restriction need to be clearly advertised in the marketing details to reduce the risk of the sale falling through because the council will not give consent.
 For further details and wording see our:

 Once you have appointed estate agents you will need to email or write to us to let us know:

 - Your name(s)